-There is a bunch of customizations you can do to the standard macOS Login Window.
+There are a bunch of customizations you can do to the standard macOS Login Window.
 All of them work on macOS 10.14 Mojave.
 All of them I didn’t know about until I did.
 Now it is your turn.
 See how many you already know and tweet the results to @tperfitt for honor and glory.

 1. Switch between picture and user/password mode

 Press Option-Return (⌥-Return) to switch between user icons and username & password.

 Instead of entering in a username, there are some secret commands that can be entered (all of them start with “>”):

 You can enable a secret status menu item that shows computer info.
 Example values include: “HostName”, “SystemVersion”, “SystemBuild”, “SerialNumber”, “IPAddress”, “DSStatus”, and “Time”.
 To enable, run the command below in Terminal, with the last option being the one that you want displayed first.
 Then click on the clock in the login window.

 4. Log in with a PIN instead of a password

 macOS has support for smart cards, and the YubiKey can be set up as a smart card.
 If you insert a configured Yubikey, you can pair the Yubikey authentication to the user account.
 The next time you log in, you use a PIN rather than a password.

 5. Show Login Window with Full Disk Encryption

 If you enabled Full Disk Encryption (File Vault), you enter your password at first startup to unlock the disk and you never see the Login Window.
 To have your Mac show the Login Window instead of automatically logging in, enter this command in Terminal: